yandex-cloud/docs/en/translate/operations/translate.md

 ### Specify the source language

 Sometimes words that are written identically in different languages, but are translated differently.
 For example, the word <q>angel</q> in English means a spiritual being, while in German it means a fishing rod.
-If the text you transmit contains words like this, {{ translate-short-name }} may detect the source language incorrectly.
+If the text you transmit contains words like this, Translate may detect the source language incorrectly.

 To avoid mistakes, specify the source language in the `sourceLanguageCode` field: